itsjunetime/smserver/README.md

 - Background operation of server for unlimited time, with screen on or off.
 - Ability to set custom css rules for easy web interface customization
 - More-than-stock accurate search API
+- Sending and viewing of read receipts
+- Easy switching between Light, Dark, and Nord themes.

 ### Caveats
 - One must run this on a jailbroken iPhone.
 It will crash on a non-jailbroken phone.